Gorgeous Summer Bee's Knees Cocktail Recipe

 4.

-Twist the lemon peel over the cocktail to release its oils and then drop it in
+Twist the lemon peel over the cocktail to release the oils, then drop it in

 05